sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

 ### 1.1.1.
-- Communitytoolkit developers released a new version (6.1.0) and this new version was added to the project NullableDateTimePicker
+- The .NET MAUI Communitytoolkit version (6.1.0) was added to the project.
 - Updated the week number logic to align with ISO 8601 standards.
 - Bug fixed: When going back from the 1st month, the year was also decreased.